syslog-ng/syslog-ng/modules/secure-logging/tests/README.md

 This script is called in test scripts.

 ### update_conf_path.sh
-For each test a syslog-ng.conf file is copied into the its folder.
-Each script has its own folder and therefore syslog-ng.conf, based on the template syslog-ng-test-udp-nc.conf, gets the corresponding path by updating its variable
+For each test a syslog-ng.conf file is copied into the test unique test folder inside /tmp/test_slog/. syslog-ng.conf, based on the template syslog-ng-test-udp-nc.conf, gets the corresponding unique path by updating its variable @define mypath "/tmp/test_slog/data".
-@define mypath "/tmp/test_slog/data"
+The update of syslog-ng.conf is done by update_conf_path.sh